What Do I Need to Get Started with Teams Calling?

 Hardware Instead of Software? – Sure

-Ribbon’s SBC Software Edition Lite (SWe Lite) is full featured and is enabled in the cloud in minutes.
+Ribbon’s SBC Software Edition Edge (SWe Edge) is full featured and is enabled in the cloud in minutes.
 However, there are reasons why an organization might prefer to locate an SBC in their own data center or use a turnkey appliance.
 Ribbon lets organizations choose the deployment model that’s right for them.
 The same software is available.

 - In the Azure and AWS cloud

-- As a software image for a virtual machine (SWe Lite)
+- As a software image for a virtual machine (SWe Edge)

 - Preloaded on Ribbon’s own hardware (Ribbon’s SBC 1000 or SBC 2000)